How a 16-Year-Old Used AI to Rebuild a Government Website

 They don't just chat with AI.
 They build with it.

-And here’s the wild part: We’re now helping Neil approach the relevant government agency to see if they’d consider adopting or collaborating on his new design.
+And here's the exciting part: we're now helping Neil approach the relevant government agency to see if they'd consider adopting or collaborating on his new design.

-Check out Neil’s website here and let us know what you think: https://www.nearbynotary.sg/
+Check out Neil's website at nearbynotary.sg and let us know what you think.